diya-agrawal1/SignSense-AI/architecture.md

 # 🍕 Architecture Overview

 The application is built around an **entirely client-side pipeline**.
-Every stage—from image acquisition to gesture recognition—runs locally inside the browser.
+Every stage — from image acquisition to gesture recognition to feedback phrasing — runs locally inside the browser.

 There are **no backend APIs**, **no cloud inference**, and **no video uploads**.

 This architecture provides:

 - Low latency
-- Offline functionality
+- Offline functionality (after first load — see the caveat in `local-ai-verification.md` about the two one-time asset downloads)
 - Privacy-preserving inference
 - Cross-platform browser compatibility